clamsproject/aapb-annotations/repository_level_conventions.md

 The conventions here attempt to provide clarity for when generally the annotations can be considered precise or not.

 1. **MARGIN OF ERROR** _(+/- in both directions)_.
-The margin of error depends on the process of how an annotation project was conducted and how the tool was used.
+The margin of error depends on how an annotation project was conducted and how the tool was used.
 For instance, if the annotator is playing a video at half speed (audio listenable) and pressing a button when a chyron appears (and not stopping to correct or precisely verify), we can assume the following:

    1. Precision is limited by on-screen-and-discern-to-press [reaction time](https://www.reddit.com/r/truegaming/comments/hu0p3a/comment/fylge12/?utm_source=reddit&utm_medium=web2x&context=3), which is approximately .200 to .250 seconds.
 This time amount is somewhat similarly shown in feedback from musicians using digital keyboards and video gamers complaining about [ping or framerate](https://www.pcgamer.com/how-many-frames-per-second-can-the-human-eye-really-see/).